Seaside resort with pristine beaches, activities for the entire family and easy access to the Kumano Kodo trails

-Jutting out into the Pacific, Shirahama is a stunning stretch of jagged coastline with white sand beaches, relaxing resorts, and even pandas.
+Jutting out into the Pacific, Shirahama is a town in the southern part of the Kii Peninsula with white sand beaches, relaxing resorts, and even giant pandas.
 It is a gateway to the Nachisan and Kumano regions and located next to Tanabe , the start of most Kumano Kodo treks.

 By plane or train (covered by the JR Rail Pass), there are plenty of convenient access routes to Shirahama.

-Flights from Tokyo's Haneda airport will get you to Nanki-Shirahama in just over an hour.
+Flights from Tokyo's Haneda Airport will get you to Nanki-Shirahama in just over an hour.
 A 15-minute bus ride takes you to Shirahama Station.
-Those preferring to take in more of the local scenery can take a train from Shin-Osaka, arriving in Shirahama in two and a half hours.
+Those preferring to take in more of the local scenery can take an express train from Shin-Osaka, arriving in Shirahama in about two and a half hours.

-With around 600 meters of white sand curving around a bay of sparkling water, Shirarahama Beach is the jewel in the crown of Japan's coastal resorts.
-Sister beach to Hawaii's globally famous Waikiki, the stretch of sand hosts many events along with the annual throng of summer holidaymakers.
+With around 200 meters of white sand curving around a bay of sparkling water, Shirarahama Beach is the jewel in the crown of Japan's coastal resorts.
+Sister beach to Hawaii's globally famous Waikiki, the stretch of sand hosts many events along with the annual throng of summer swimmers.

-One of the oldest hot spring resorts in the country, the hot bubbling waters of Shirahama Onsen have been healing minds and bodies for over 1,300 years.
+One of the oldest hot spring resorts in the country, the hot bubbling waters of Shirahama Onsen have been healing minds and bodies for about 1,350 years.
 In contrast to its mountain-based onsen cousins, Shirahama's proximity to the seashore offers bathing with a sea view.
 You can also explore the pirate smuggling caves of Sandanbeki , enjoy naturally framed sunsets on the coast looking out towards Engetsuto and wander the vast rock flatbed of Senjojiki .

-Wakayama Adventure World offers an abundance of attractions, with a safari park, zoo, aquarium and amusement park combined.
-While many different species can be seen wandering the grounds, it is the big, black and white attractions that people travel far and wide to see.
+Adventure World offers an abundance of attractions, with a safari park, zoo, aquarium and amusement park combined.
+While many different species can be seen wandering the grounds, it is the pandas that people travel far and wide to see.
 Except for the father panda Yong Ming, the rest were born and raised here.